fbontin/fbontin.github.io/README.md

 # fbontin.github.io
 My personal website.
-Uses the [mithril.js](https://mithril.js.org/) framework.
-Nothing too complicated, but it gets the job done.
+Uses the [Elm](https://elm-lang.org/) language.
+Even though Elm is usually suited for bigger project with more complex logic, I wanted to try it out and see how it would work with a smaller site.

 This site can be found at [fbontin.github.io](https://fbontin.github.io).